Eriana Blanco Shows Off Cleavage In Tight Black Dress

-Eriana Blanco posted a new video to her Instagram feed today, and it was a promotional post that she shot for Bang energy drink.
-She rocked a tight, black dress for the occasion and its low scoop neck left her cleavage on display.
+Eriana Blanco posted a new video to her Instagram feed today, and it was a promotional post that she shot for Bang Energy drink.
+She rocked a tight black dress for the occasion, and its low scoop neck left her cleavage on display.

 At the beginning of the video, the model was seen drinking a can of the energy drink with her eyes closed.
 The flavor was “Froste Rose,” and the can was bright pink and purple.
 The higher vantage point of the clip gave her fans a good look at her chest, and her dramatic makeup application was easily visible.

 She appeared to be wearing dark purple eyeshadow with a dramatic black cat-eye, very dark and long lashes, blush, and light lipstick.
 Eriana wore her hair down in a middle part and accessorized with a couple of charm necklaces, one with a sparkling gem.

 From there, the stunner walked around a well-lit underground parking garage with her drink in one hand.
-The video zoomed out a little and revealed more of her outfit — her dress had thick straps, a low neckline, and a tight fit that flattered her hourglass figure.
+The video zoomed out a little and revealed more of her outfit; her dress had thick straps, a low neckline, and a tight fit that flattered her hourglass figure.

 She played with her hair, gave coy looks, and flashed a small smile.
 At one point, she blew a kiss for the camera.

-The clip was set to upbeat music and had a choppy editing that offered a trendy vibe.
+The clip was set to upbeat music and had choppy editing that offered a trendy vibe.

 The drink brand and its CEO were tagged in the post.